 Some things you need to know about managing debt:

-To manage debt effectively means to use it appropriately and if you are carrying debt from one month to another you are probably not using it appropriately.
-Debt should be used as a short-term arrangement to facilitate some improvement in lifestyle – such as the acquisition of an asset that you cannot afford without financing.
+Managing debt effectively means using it appropriately, and if you are constantly carrying debt from one month to another, you are probably not using it appropriately.
+Debt should be used as a short-term arrangement to facilitate some financial improvement, or to cover unforseeable emergency costs.

-How about credit cards, are you paying your balances off regularly?
-If you have ever used one from of credit to make a payment on another you are probably in trouble.
-Credit cards and lines of credit are referred to as “revolving credit” – the idea is that you run them up in an emergency then pay them off.
+How are you managing debt on credit cards?
+Are you paying your balances off regularly?
+If you are using one form of credit to make payments on another, you are probably already in trouble.
+Credit cards and lines of credit are referred to as “revolving credit” – the idea is that you run them up in an emergency then pay them off, completely.

 A problem arises when balances on credit cards and lines of credit are carried from month to month and especially when the balances grow from month to month.
 Bankers love to see you in debt, that is the product they sell – debt!
-And business thanks (most likely) to you is brisk.
+And business for banks, thanks (most likely) to you, is brisk.

-You are only actually “managing debt” if you are paying your bills on time out of your regular income and reducing your balances month over month.
+Making minimum monthly payments while increasing your balances each month is not even “managing debt” unless you are paying your bills on time (out of your regular income) and reducing your balances month over month.
 If you are using debt to pay your debt you should be coming in for a chat.